 The development of human capital is the pillar of the ambitious European (EU) strategies to obtain a more resilient, sustainable and competitive agricultural sector.
 In the 2000s, the role of research system in the innovation development and dissemination was overestimated.
-Nowadays, wellestablished thinking upholds that research actors should elicit the needs of the economic and social systems in which they are located, carrying out coherent study activities (Brunori et al., 2013).
-Some important consequences derive from new approach to innovation process: the first one is related to the role of the consultants and the need to develop a personalized and local approach to promote change; the second one concerns the role of public institutions in the development of knowledge and innovation systems for agriculture.
-Public authorities and policies are important pillars of the innovation systems as stakeholders and authors of rules and incentives for the process.
+Nowadays, well-established thinking upholds that research actors should elicit the needs of the economic and social systems in which they are located, carrying out coherent study activities (Brunori et al., 2013).
+Some important consequences derive from new approach to innovation process: the first one is related to the role of the consultants and the need to develop a personalized and local approach to promote change; the second one concerns the role of public institutions in the development of knowledge and innovation systems as stakeholders and authors of rules and incentives for the process.
 In the context of innovation system, the rational of policy intervention is connected to new typologies of market failures (Arnold and Thuriaux, 2003; Dobrinsky, 2019) such as: